Value added tax - submitting an annual declaration or advance notification

 the tax authority

 The prerequisite for the turnover tax liability is the so-called classification as an entrepreneur.
-Only if you are an entrepreneur are you able to render services which are subject to turnover tax.
-According to the definition of the law, an entrepreneur is someone who carries out a commercial or professional activity independently.
+An entrepreneur is someone who carries out a commercial or professional activity independently.
 All natural persons (individual persons, who run a company in terms of the UStG, e.g. retailers, craftsmen, home owners), legal entities (e.g. AG, GmbH, cooperatives, registered associations, foundations) and association of individuals (e.g. GbR, OHG, KG) thus have the capability to be an entrepreneur.
 Commercial or professional in this sense is any activity which is aimed at achieving revenues on a long-term basis.